ThomasKimble/ThomasKimble.github.io/_software/rocket-crash.md

 layout: project
 ---

 I developed an arcade-like game named Rocket-Crash and tested it on the Nintendo DS microprogrammed embedded system.
-I designed simple graphics and sprites and used a finite state machine to navigate through game modes.
+I designed simple graphics and sprites and used a state machine to navigate through game modes.

 * **Date:** January 2020
 * **Author:** Thomas Kimble